-Earthworks Archaeological Services Inc. was retained to conduct a Stage 1 & 2 archaeological assessment of a 0.33 hectare area located at 5523, 5531, 5539, 5547, and 5555 Fraser Street and 5578 George Street.
+Earthworks Archaeological Services Inc. was retained to conduct a Stage 1 & 2 archaeological assessment of the 0.11 hectare property located at 5584 Fraser Street.
 The study area contains evidence of archaeological potential.
 The location of the study area within 210 metres of a historic unnamed creek connected to the Niagara River indicates the potential for recovering Pre-Contact Indigenous archaeological material.
-Additionally, the location of the study area within 100 metres of Stanley Avenue, a historically documented transportation route, indicates the potential for recovering Historic Euro-Canadian archaeological material.
 Based on the Stage 1 review, a Stage 2 archaeological assessment was determined to be required in order to identify and document any archaeological material that may be present.

-The Stage 2 assessment of the study area was conducted on September 23, 2024.
-Approximately 17% of the study area was assessed through a test pit survey, with the remaining area not assessed due to evidence of subsurface disturbance from the construction of residential buildings and a gravel commercial lot.
+The Stage 2 assessment of the study area was conducted on September 23, 2024, through a test pit survey.
 No archaeological material was identified during the course of the survey.
 The study area is considered to be free of archaeological material, and no additional archaeological assessments are required.
 The Ministry of Citizenship and Multiculturalism has been requested to review the report and provide a letter indicating their satisfaction that the fieldwork and reporting for this archaeological assessment are consistent with the Ministry's 2011 Standards and Guidelines for Consultant Archaeologists and the terms and conditions for archaeological licences, and to enter this report into the Ontario Public Register of Archaeological Reports.